topjohnwu/Magisk/docs/applets.md

 ```

 ### su
 The MagiskSU entrypoint.
-Call `su` to gain a root shell. **MagiskSU** has done several optimizations, check them out in the procedure diagram.
+Call `su` to gain a root shell.

 Command help message: